 A wide variety of ready-to-install kits are available to gardeners who want to try their hand at raised bed gardening.
 These kits come in different designs, so you can choose the style that you think will work best for you.
 In addition to looking good, choosing a uniform bed style can help you make the most of the space you have available.
 Since raised beds are a long term investment, it is always preferable to select the best your money can buy.
 The following kits will give you a good idea of what's available.

 The natural oils in this fragrant wood protect it from insects and rot.
 Cedar can last up to 15 years and weathers beautifully, which adds to its esthetic appeal.
 Natural, untreated wood is the best choice, especially if you plan to grow vegetables.

 - Home Depot offers Greenes Fences ready-to-assemble cedar kits with dovetailed corners.
-Each bed is 4 x 4 feet, but you can create five beds with just four kits by sharing their sides and using the three extra rails to make an extra bed on one end.
-That adds up to a combined length of 20 feet.
-The price of these beds is just over $30, which makes them an economical choice if you need several for your garden.
+Bed kits range in size from 4' x 4' x 7" to 4' x 8' x 17.5".
+The price of these beds for one of the smallest kits starts around $50 and ends just over $200, which makes them an economical choice if you need several for your garden.
 The reviews for this raised bed kit are excellent, and customers report that the kit was easy to assemble and all boards were straight.

 Plastic bed kits can last quite a long time since they won't rot and they're impervious to insects.

 - BestNest.com makes a vinyl raised bed that can also be used as a sandbox.
 The large bed is 8 x 4 feet and is guaranteed last without deteriorating or fading over time.
 Priced around $230 with free shipping, this is a good option for gardeners that want a maintenance-free raised bed.